-- We have already looked in some detail at search techniques. - Both for single agent and multiagent problems. - However, there are a couple of other topics we should look at. - Local search - Constraint satisfaction both of which permeate artificial intelligence.

-• They are also useful techniques for all computer scientists to know.
+- We have already looked in some detail at search techniques. - Next lecture we'll go on and look at adversartial search. - However, there are a couple of other topics we should look at before we get to adversarial search. - Local search - Constraint satisfaction - both of which permeate artificial intelligence. - They are also useful techniques for all computer scientists to know.